Deathraymind/obsidian/Networking/Cisco/Switches/Switch Recovery.md

 you will sometimes see thatthe baudrate is still what it was before so in this cas unplug and plug the switch back in.

-If the switch IOS is indeed broken then you will need to upload the ios image via xmodem through serial since its layer two
+If the switch IOS is indeed broken then you will need to upload the ios image via xmodem through serial since its layer two. this can be simple. so hold mode on boot and run this command.  copy xmodem